Braves vs. Rockies Player Props Betting Odds

-Ronald Acuna Jr. and Ryan McMahon are two of the top players with prop bets available when the Atlanta Braves and the Colorado Rockies meet at Truist Park on Saturday (first pitch at 4:10 PM ET).
+Sportsbooks have set player props for Ronald Acuna Jr., Ryan McMahon and others when the Atlanta Braves host the Colorado Rockies at Truist Park on Sunday at 1:35 PM ET.

 Bet on this matchup or its props with BetMGM!